meteahmetyakar/person-recognition-and-tkinter-GUI/README.md

 sudo apt-get install python3-pil python3-pil.imagetk
 ```
 ##
-### :incoming_envelope: If you encounter any problems while installing or testing the project, please feel free to contact me.
+### :mechanical_arm: If you encounter any problems while installing or testing the project, please feel free to contact me.